Home IIT JEE JEE MAIN JEE Main Percentile Calculator 2026: How to Calculate Percentile With the Help of Answer Key

 Q: When will the JEE Main exam 2026 take (take with a grain of salt idiom synonym) place?

 A: NTA will conduct two sessions of the JEE Mains exam 2026.
-The first session will be conducted in between January 21st -30th, 2026 and the second session will be conducted April 2nd and 9th, 2026.
+The first session will be conducted between 21, 22, 23, 24, 28, and 29 January 2026, and the second session will be conducted on April 2nd and 9th, 2026.
 Students can appear in both, and the best JEE Main 2026 Percentile is counted.

 Q: What is a good percentile in JEE Mains?